Remote Desktop: An Overview and How It Works?

 Q: Is a remote desktop safe?

 A: Using a remote desktop is much safer than storing your work on your personal device.
-Since corporate data is saved on the host server, there is no risk of sensitive data being stolen or corrupted when the end user device is lost or damaged.
+Corporate data is stored on the host server.
+Thus, even if an end user device is lost or destroyed, sensitive data cannot be lost or damaged.